Manage Your Error Quota

 All Sentry SDKs support the

 null) based on your custom logic and the data available on the event, like tags, environment, release version, error attributes, and so on.
-Learn more in Filtering Events.
+Note that only error and message events pass through

 The integration is enabled by default and adds the following configuration options to the SDK: